meza/achievementbooks/README.md

 ### Installing the Mod

-Currently Achievement Books only supports 1.7.10, but is under active development for all other versions too.
+Currently, Achievement Books only supports 1.7.10-1.12, but is under active development for all other versions too.

-To install it, head over to the project's page on [CurseForge https://minecraft.curseforge.com/projects/achievement-books](https://minecraft.curseforge.com/projects/achievement-books) and download it into your mincraft installation's `mods` folder.
+To install it, head over to the project's page on [CurseForge https://minecraft.curseforge.com/projects/achievement-books](https://minecraft.curseforge.com/projects/achievement-books) and download it into your minecraft installation's `mods` folder.

 Note, that this is the same process for servers or clients.